WesUnwin/three-game-engine/README.md

       "position": { "x": 5, "y": 0, "z": 0 }
     },

-    // OR you can reference a type of game object (a prefab) of a given "type", inheriting from the above game object type's .json file
+    // OR you can create a game object of a given "type",
+    // which will inherit all the properties of the game object type's .json file
+    // declared for this type in your game.json file.
     {
       "type": "player",
       "position": { "x": 5, "y": 0, "z": 0 }